What Is Biotin and What Does It Do?

 Vitamin B7; Vitamin H

-Biotin, a B vitamin, is an essential nutrient that is naturally present in some foods and available as a dietary supplement.
-Biotin is found in multivitamins, including prenatal multivitamins, biotin supplements, and supplements for hair, skin, and nail growth.
+Biotin, or vitamin B7, is an essential nutrient that helps turn the carbohydrates, fats, and proteins in the food you eat into the energy you need.
+It's naturally found in many foods and can be found in biotin supplements and multivitamins, including prenatal multivitamins.
 Learn how much you need, good sources, deficiency symptoms, and health effects.

 Food